Workers' Compensation and FMLA

-- For the birth of child, and to care for the newborn child
+- For the birth of a child and to care for that newborn child

 - To care for the employee's spouse, child, or parent, who has a serious health condition

-- For a serious health condition that makes the employee unable to perform his or her job
+- For a serious health condition that makes the employee unable to perform their job

 Understanding Workers' Compensation